 Nanotechnology and its products have launched a new era in industrial scale production but have also triggered difficulties in waste management due to nanowaste (waste containing nanomaterials) that may have different forms varying from pure nanomaterials to surfaces and substances contaminated by nanomaterials or liquids and solids containing nanomaterials.
+The potential impact is different depending on the disposal site, meaning, water, air, soil.

 Nanomaterials could pose a threat for both the human health and the environment and the existing waste treatment plants are not adequate for the removal of nanomaterials.
-As nanotechnology applications are becoming more present, the amount of nanowaste is difficult to estimate and the available data on the treatment of nanowaste or its behavior in treatment plants are not sufficient to determine the actions required for the treatment of nanowaste.
+As nanotechnology applications are becoming more present, the amount of nanowaste is difficult to be estimated and the available data on the treatment of nanowaste or its behavior in treatment plants are not sufficient to determine the actions required for the treatment of nanowaste.
 Partially, this can be attributed to the lack of international classification of the risk levels of nanowaste and to the introduction of nanotechnology as a green technology.